Skip to the content.

 Hey, I’m not a developer 100% of the time either!
 I love my fair share of leisurely activity and spending time with family, friends, and strangers.
 If I didn’t have to work, I would love to host and lead guided tours for parks around the country and even the world.
 There are so many national, state, and local parks across the country and not enough people take time away from being “plugged-in” to find peace of mind in nature!
 My favorite parks I have visited are the Yosemite, Big Bend, and Rocky Mountain National Parks.
 Other outdoor activities I enjoy are basketball, tennis, and running.

 Aside from that, I am the barista dad at home.
 I started my coffee journey with really awful big-batch coffee at a job but I evolved through grinding my own beans for custom Keurig cups, using a french press, and finally graduated to the beloved espresso machine.
-My normal go-to is an Americano because I love to taste the beans and not the flavor of milk or additives distract from the beans.
+My normal go-to is an Americano.

 With that caffeine, I enjoy reading all types of books and discussing philosophy and theology.
 I am Catholic and I welcome respectful dialog with people of other viewpoints and I enjoy meaningful engagement with people of all walks of life.
 My favorite fictional series is Lord of the Rings (I can’t tell you how awesome the audiobooks are by Rob Inglis) and I often have a rotation of 4 or 5 fictional and non-fictional books.
 Come share a local craft beer with me and we can talk about all sorts of books and movies!